V-Rally (video game): Development and release

-Based on the 1997 World Rally Championship, V-Rally was first released in Europe in July 1997 as V-Rally: 97 Championship Edition.
+Based on the 1997 World Rally Championship, V-Rally was first released in Europe on 4 July 1997 as V-Rally: 97 Championship Edition.
 Later that September, the game's European distributor Ocean sold the North American publishing rights to Electronic Arts.
-Although the game has no connection to Electronic Arts' Need for Speed series, the company released the game as Need for Speed: V-Rally in North America on November 4.
+Although the game has no connection to Electronic Arts' Need for Speed series, the company released the game as Need for Speed: V-Rally in North America on 4 November.
 A likely reason for the title change was to draw more attention to the American market, as it was classified that rally racing was a much more popular sport in Europe than it was in America.
 The North American version includes the Toyota Corolla WRC as a new car.
 In 1998, the game was re-released as V-Rally: Championship Edition under the Platinum line.
 This version of the game supports the DualShock controller and includes the Toyota Corolla WRC from the North American version.
-In 2000, a version that comes bundled with Eagle One: Harrier Attack was also released.
+In 2002, a version that comes bundled with Eagle One: Harrier Attack was also released.